jeffdgr8/kotbase/docs/documents.md

 !!! note

-    The ID must be unique within the database.
+    Couchbase documents are assigned to a [Collection](databases.md#database-concepts).
+The ID of a document must be unique within the Collection it is written to.
 You cannot change it after you have written the document.

 The document also has a value which contains the actual application data.
-This value is stored as a dictionary collection of key-value (k-v) pairs.
+This value is stored as a dictionary of key-value (k-v) pairs.
 The values can be made of up several different [Data Types](#data-types) such as numbers, strings, arrays, and nested objects.

 ### Data Encoding